9.1 Policy

 9.3.5.2 Meeting Attendance and Expression of Opinions

 Auditors may attend BOG, BOC and other important meetings and express opinions.
-When the Auditors are unable to attend these meetings, they may receive explanation of the meeting agendas from the CEO/President, the Vice-President/Provost or concerned employees and view relevant documents.
+When the Auditors are unable to attend these meetings, they may receive explanation of the meeting agendas from the Officers or concerned employees and view relevant documents.

 9.3.6 Duties of the CEO

-The CEO must deliberate and assess the Audit Report and the Auditors’ opinions and then provide a remedial action plan.
-Measures and actions taken to correct the discrepancies and the resulting effects must be provided in writing to the Auditors.
+The CEO must examine the Audit Report and the Auditors’ opinions and then implement necessary improvement measures.
+Measures taken and their results must be notified to the Auditors.

 9.4 Procedures